count() lets you quickly count the unique values of one or more variables:

 A data frame, data frame extension (e.g. a tibble), or a lazy data frame (e.g. from dbplyr or dtplyr).

-If `TRUE`, will show the largest groups at the top.
+TRUE, will show the largest groups at the top.- name

 The name of the new column in the output.